Emergency Treatment #9: Sulfur Powder and Vaseline for Hemorrhoid Relief

 When combined with petroleum jelly (Vaseline), it creates a soothing topical ointment that may help reduce hemorrhoids, inflammation, protect irritated tissue, and promote local healing.

 This simple two-ingredient remedy is easy to prepare at home and has roots in traditional medicine practices across many cultures.
-This article explains how to prepare and use a sulfur and Vaseline ointment safely and effectively for hemorrhoid relief.

 Why This Combination Works